Genomic Ambassador Network

 • Facilitate relationships and discussions with their peers and senior leadership within the Trust to integrate genomics into everyday practice.

-• Provide evidence of how genomics can contribute to improving patient outcomes, such as early detection and intervention.
+• Help us to evidence how genomics can contribute to improving patient outcomes, such as early detection and intervention by sharing with us how you use genomics in your own practice.

 • Promote relevant education and practice opportunities to nurses and midwives.